 Baltimore is the home of Edgar Allan Poe’s final resting place at Westminster Burying Ground, which is open to the public daily during daylight hours (8 a.m. to dusk), as well as his family home, which is now the Poe House and Museum.
-The refurbished National Historic Landmark, where Poe lived from 1833 to 1835, is open Saturdays and Sundays from 11 a.m. to 4 p.m. and by special arrangement for groups of 10 or more.
+The refurbished National Historic Landmark, where Poe lived from 1833 to 1835, is open Thursday through Sunday from 11 a.m. to 4 p.m. and by special arrangement for groups of 10 or more.

-Throughout October, you can also catch performances by David Keltz in character as Poe.
+Throughout October, you can catch performances by David Keltz in character as Poe.
 Keltz gave his first performance as Edgar Allan Poe on Halloween night in 1991 at Poe's grave.
 He commands five hours of Poe's poems, short stories, essays, literary criticism, letters and reported conversations.
-You can find him at Annabel Lee Tavern, an establishment that celebrates Poe, on October 9, or take the 5th annual bus tour with him on October 8 that starts at Annabel Lee Tavern.
-Keltz will also be performing a one-man play as Poe October 14-16 at The Theosophical Society in Maryland.
+Take the annual Poe bus tour with Keltz which starts at Annabel Lee Tavern, a local pub that pays homage to Poe.